-The architecture of the MySQL binary log extraction is actually very simple.
+The architecture of the MySQL binary log read extraction is actually very simple, as seen in the diagram below.
 The binary log is a sequential list of transactions from the source database, and so it is already a good source of information.
 All the replicator needs to do is parse the content of the binary log and translate the information into THL.